statelyai/xstate/docs/guides/transitions.md

 ### How do I transition to _any_ state?

 You can transition to _any_ state by giving that state a custom id, and using `target: '#customId'`.
-You can read the [full docs on custom ids here](./ids.md#custom-ids).
+You can read the [full docs on custom IDs here](./ids.md#custom-ids).

 This allows you to transition from child states to siblings of parents, for example in the `CANCEL` and `done` events in this example: